LBL-EESA/TECA/doc/rtd/developer.rst

     }

-Here we've added calls to `get_cpu_accessible` function which ensures the data as accessible on the CPU and retruns a smart pointer managing the life span of any temporaries that were needed, as well as a naked pointer which can be used to access the array's elements.
-Because we are assuming that both of the input arrays have the same type we've also called the convenience method, `aseert_type`,  to verify that the type of the second array is indeed the same as the first.
+Here we've added calls to `get_cpu_accessible` function which ensures the data as accessible on the CPU and returns a smart pointer managing the life span of any temporaries that were needed, as well as a naked pointer which can be used to access the array's elements.
+Because we are assuming that both of the input arrays have the same type we've also called the convenience method, `assert_type`,  to verify that the type of the second array is indeed the same as the first.
 It is often the case that we will need to deal with multiple input types.
 This is described below.